pscl4rke/recomi/README.md

 what type of clone to make.
 It is optional and defaults to `mirror`.

+By default recomi will warn you (on stderr) when it clones a new repository.
+Set `warn` to false to clone without a warning.

+Another example:

+    [clone]
+    list = ssh mygithost list | grep -v bigrepo url = mygithost:{name}.git
+    type = working

 ## Usage with Cron

 Note that `recomi` distinguishes between routine output,